 You may want to skip to the portion “how to write the outline.”
 I get it.
 We’ve all been there.
 Some live there!!
 But writing is not the first part.
 The beginning is everything but that!

-You’re not just delivering a speech; you are communicating a life-changing word.
+You’re not just delivering a speech but communicating a life-changing word.
 Your mindset has to be right.
 The first steps are what I call the P.R.O.S.

 Pray and listen.
 I know you know this.
 But if you’re like most people I know, you’re too busy to pray for a long time.
 Martin Luther’s quote says, “I have so much to do that I shall spend the first three hours of a day in prayer.”
 You find that hard to live out!
 Prayer is not about trying to change God’s mind on a subject; it’s about letting Him mold your heart and mind.
 Prayer will put you in God’s mindset on the text.

 Read and note.
-There will be more on taking notes later but suffice to say here that reading the chosen Scripture is necessary.
+There will be more on taking notes later, but it suffices to say here that reading the chosen Scripture is necessary.
 Read many times and in different versions.
 My go-to is reading the text three times in four or five versions.

 Observe and meditate.
 As you read your text a few times, you should be able to notice word repetitions, important words that stick out, or even a style of writing.
 Is it more poetic in essence or more argument-based (like many texts in Romans, for example)?
 Is the text discussing a historical fact like the Kings’ stories or Nehemiah?
 Biblical geography might even help you out!
 What you see in the written words will be helpful when getting your outline ready!